 Don’t forget that by changing the height of your pickup truck, it can effect how you use it in the future.
 For instance, adding a lift kit and larger than stock wheels and tires can affect the vehicle’s tow hitch.
 You may now need a new rear bumper because of the change in ride height.
 Also, in some extreme cases, the trailer tongue can’t even reach the hitch.
 With long trailers, such as a four-horse stock trailer or a boat trailer, you may be able to mate trailer and hitch, but the trailer angle from front to back could be enough to cause the trailer to scrape the rear end on the road.

-With these factors to consider, all you need to do is put some thought into the height you want to lift your truck and what you use it for!
+With factors like these to consider, you need to put some thought into the height you want to lift your truck and what you use it for now and plan to use it for in the future!

 Truck Lift Kits | Sway Bars & Track Bars

-Truck lift kits can give your 4X4 or 2X4 vehicle an off-road look to complement your style.
+Truck lift kits can give your 4X4 or 2WD vehicle an off-road look to complement your style.
 But, for the best rough country experience, additional off-road truck parts including beefier 4X4 wheels & tires, variable rate coils and brake upgrades can add value to your ride.
-To achieve the look and ride that you want, select from our online store’s inventory of affordable truck lift kits and off-road accessories, including:

 - Suspension Lift Kits – If you are a serious off roader, you will want to use a suspension lift kit to improve your 4X4’s maneuverability.
 If you are only trying to increase your 4X4 wheels & tire size, an less expensive body lift kit may do.